 - 1. The site shall be developed substantially in accordance with the submitted site plan (Attachment 3), vegetative management plan (Attachment 4), decommissioning plan (Attachment 5), road access plan (yet to be submitted), and Agricultural Impact Mitigation Agreement (Attachment 6).
 The Black Hills Spruce shall be planted in one (1) row and the Buttonbush shall be planted in a second row. - 2.
 A variance to section 36-282(17)(a) of the Kendall County Code is hereby granted allowing a commercial solar energy facility within one point five (1.5) miles of a municipality without an annexation or pre-annexation agreement. - 3.
-In the event that the decommissioning bond is insufficient to cover the costs of decommissioning the site as outlined in the decommissioning plan (Attachment 5), the owners of the subject property shall not contest in court if the County wishes to obtain title to the subject property to cover the costs of decommissioning the use allowed by this special use permit. - 4.
+The developer and/or owner of the subject property allowed by this special use permit shall enter into a community impact agreement with Kendall County (Added at ZPAC). - 4.
+In the event that the decommissioning bond is insufficient to cover the costs of decommissioning the site as outlined in the decommissioning plan (Attachment 5), the owners of the subject property shall not contest in court if the County wishes to obtain title to the subject property to cover the costs of decommissioning the use allowed by this special use permit. - 5.
 Within ninety (90) days of the approval of the special use permit, the owners of the subject property shall dedicate a strip of land forty feet (40') in depth along the southern property line to Bristol Township.
-The Kendall County Planning, Building and Zoning Committee may grant an extension to this deadline. - 5.
-None of the vehicles or equipment parked or stored on the subject property allowed by the special use permit shall be considered agricultural vehicles or agricultural equipment. - 6.
-All of the vehicles and equipment stored on the subject property allowed by the special use permit shall be maintained in good condition with no deflated tires and shall be licensed if required by law. - 7.
-Any structures, including solar arrays, constructed, installed, or used allowed by this special use permit shall not be considered for agricultural purposes and must secure applicable building permits. - 8.
+The Kendall County Planning, Building and Zoning Committee may grant an extension to this deadline. - 6.
+None of the vehicles or equipment parked or stored on the subject property allowed by the special use permit shall be considered agricultural vehicles or agricultural equipment. - 7.
+All of the vehicles and equipment stored on the subject property allowed by the special use permit shall be maintained in good condition with no deflated tires and shall be licensed if required by law. - 8.
+Any structures, including solar arrays, constructed, installed, or used allowed by this special use permit shall not be considered for agricultural purposes and must secure applicable building permits. - 9.
 One (1) warning sign shall be placed near or on the entrance gate.
 This sign shall include, at minimum, the address of the subject property and a twenty-four (24) hour emergency contact phone number.
-Additional signage may be installed, if required by applicable law. - 9.
-KenCom and other applicable public safety agencies shall be supplied the access code to the Knox Box/security gate. - 10.
-Damaged drain tile will be repaired on a timeframe approved by the Kendall County Planning, Building and Zoning Department. - 11.
-The operators of the use allowed by this special use permit acknowledge and agree to follow Kendall County's Right to Farm Clause. - 12.
-The property owner and operator of the use allowed by this special use permit shall follow all applicable Federal, State, and Local laws related to the operation of this type of use.
+Additional signage may be installed, if required by applicable law.

-- 13. Failure to comply with one or more of the above conditions or restrictions could result in the amendment or revocation of the special use permit. - 14.
-If one or more of the above conditions is declared invalid by a court of competent jurisdiction, the remaining conditions shall remain valid. - 15.
+- 10. KenCom and other applicable public safety agencies shall be supplied the access code to the Knox Box/security gate. - 11.
+Damaged drain tile will be repaired on a timeframe approved by the Kendall County Planning, Building and Zoning Department. - 12.
+The operators of the use allowed by this special use permit acknowledge and agree to follow Kendall County's Right to Farm Clause. - 13.
+The property owner and operator of the use allowed by this special use permit shall follow all applicable Federal, State, and Local laws related to the operation of this type of use. - 14.
+Failure to comply with one or more of the above conditions or restrictions could result in the amendment or revocation of the special use permit. - 15.
+If one or more of the above conditions is declared invalid by a court of competent jurisdiction, the remaining conditions shall remain valid. - 16.
 This special use permit and variance shall be treated as a covenant running with the land and is binding on the successors, heirs, and assigns as to the same special use conducted on the property.